The process of writing is rewriting editing and more rewriting.

 It would not be enough for my parents who every year didn’t say it out loud but the disappointment was always there in their expressions.

 My brother in his usual blunt manner said l was a loser and would never change.

 My sister was not quite so blunt.
 She simply said it was disappointing so much potential was going to waste.
 I only asked her once what she meant and lost me after the first four syllable word.

-Finally I’d taken their comments to heart and decided l would not be going home to the family Christmas holiday reunion.
+Finally, I’d taken their comments to heart and decided l would not be going home to the family Christmas holiday reunion.

 I told my boss l was available to work the night shift over the holidays, the shift no one else wanted.

 It was he said a time for reflection.
-He hated his family as much as I did so we would be able to lament our bad luck though the long cold hours from dusk till dawn.
+He hated his family as much as I did so we would be able to lament our bad luck through the long cold hours from dusk till dawn.

 It was 3 a.m. and it was like standing on the exact epicenter of the North Pole.
 I’d just stepped from the warehouse into the car park.